 RICHARD T. MATTHEWS

-Richard has a strong history of success at trial.
-Richard has obtained multiple million dollar verdicts and settlements, including two 7 figure verdicts in Maury County, Tennessee.
+Richard has a strong history of success at trial having obtained multiple 7 figure jury trial verdicts.

 In addition to his trial record, Richard has argued appellate cases before the Tennessee Supreme Court and Courts of Appeals.
 Below are some of his representative cases: